Race and ethnicity in Brazil: Controversy

 As the IBGE itself acknowledges, these categories are disputed, and most of the population dislike it and do not identify with them.
 Most Brazilians see "Indígena" as a cultural rather than racial term, and don't identify as such if they are part of the mainstream Brazilian culture; many Brazilians would prefer to self-describe as "morenos" (used in the sense of "tanned" or "brunettes"); some Black and parda people, more identified with the Brazilian Black movement, would prefer to self-describe as "Negro" as an inclusive category containing pardos and pretos; and if allowed to choose any classification, Brazilians will give almost 200 different answers.

 According to the American scholar Edward Telles, in Brazil there are three different systems related to "racial classification" along the White-Black continuum.
 The first is the Census System, which distinguishes three categories: "branco" (White), "pardo", and "preto" (Black).
 The second is the popular system that uses many different categories, including the ambiguous term "moreno" ("tanned", "brunette", or "with an olive complexion").
 The third is the Black movement system that distinguishes only two categories, summing up "pardos" and "pretos" as "negros".
 More recently, the term "afrodescendente" has been brought into use.

 The first system referred by Telles is that of the IBGE.
 In the census, respondents choose their race or color in five categories: branca (white), parda (multiracial), preta (black), amarela (yellow) or indígena (indigenous).
 The term "parda" needs further explanation; it has been systematically used since the census of 1940.
 People were then asked for their "colour or race"; if the answer was not "White", "Black", or "Yellow", interviewers were instructed to fill the "colour or race" box with a slash.
 These slashes were later summed up in the category "pardo".
 In practice this means answers such as "pardo", "moreno", "mulato", and "caboclo".
 In the following censuses, "pardo" became a category on its own, and included Amerindians, which became a separate category only in 1991.
-So it describes people who have a skin darker than Whites and lighter than Blacks, but doesn't necessarily imply a White-Black mixture.
+The term describes people who have a skin darker than Whites and lighter than Blacks, but doesn't necessarily imply a White-Black mixture.